The SledTred is an all-in-one power tower with a built-in sled with plenty of features that give it some serious versatility.

 Hip Thrust Machine

-I can set the adjustable foam roller low and use it as a hip thrust bench.
+Then I attach the leg roller at a height that works for me and use it as a hip thrust bench.

-And use that same roller for Bulgarian split squats…
+I use this same set up for Bulgarian split squats

-I can also use this for couch stretches, Copenhagen planks, decline push ups, etc.
+And this can also be used for couch stretches, Copenhagen planks, decline push ups, etc.

 SledTred Pros & Cons